UK blames France as travelers face hours-long port delays

 Port of Dover chief executive Doug Bannister said the port had declared a “critical incident."

+Turkish truck driver Muhammet Turker said he began queuing in his rig at Dover on Thursday evening and was still waiting 16 hours later.

+“I’ve been in something like this before, but this is the worst," he said.

-Ferry operator P&O said “there are currently queues in excess of four hours to reach the border controls” at Dover.
-It urged travelers to “arrive prepared for a prolonged wait.
+Ferry operator P&O urged travelers to “arrive prepared for a prolonged wait.
 Carry snacks and additional water with you.”

-Millions of people in Britain trying to start vacations this weekend — the start of the summer holidays for most schools — face the threat of disruption by road, sea, rail and air.

-Protesters against high fuel prices said they planned rolling roadblocks Friday on routes to southwest England, a popular holiday destination.
+Protesters against high fuel prices also held rolling roadblocks Friday on routes to southwest England, a popular holiday destination, although police said these did not cause significant traffic problems.

-The problems follow days of travel disruption on Britain’s railways after a heat wave brought record-smashing 40 degree Celsius (104 degrees Fahrenheit) temperatures to the U.K., buckling rails and starting lineside fires.
+The problems follow days of travel disruption on Britain’s railways after a heat wave brought record-smashing 40 degrees Celsius (104 degrees Fahrenheit) temperatures to the U.K., buckling rails and starting fires.

-Air travel has also been hit, in Britain and around the world, as airlines and airports struggle to cope with the return of mass travel following two years of pandemic disruption.
+Air travel has also been hit, in Britain and around the world, as airlines and airports struggle to cope with the return of mass travel following two years of pandemic disruptions.